 Your call-to-action button (Shop Now, Learn More, etc.) appears on each card.
 Most importantly, you can link each card to a different URL.
 Show five products?
 Link each to its specific product page.

-When launching carousel ads at scale, AdManage's naming convention system automatically applies consistent naming patterns to every ad, ensuring your campaign organization stays clean even when testing hundreds of variations.
+When launching carousel ads at scale, AdManage's ad naming conventions automatically apply consistent naming patterns to every ad, so your campaign organization stays clean even when you're testing hundreds of variations.
+Keeping every card's UTM parameters consistent matters just as much when each card points somewhere different.

 Facebook Carousel Placement Variations